kjm-datasci/RDataSciClass3/README.md

 ## Repo Structure
 There are three files files within this folder:
 * 'README.md'
-* 'run_analysis.R': This is the R script used to create the tidy dataset from the UCI HAR Dataset
+* 'CodeBook.md': Contains a description of the tidydata.txt file variables.
-* 'tidydata.txt': This is the tidy data output in a text file that is space delimited.
+* 'run_analysis.R': The R script used to create the tidy dataset from the UCI HAR Dataset
-* README.txt
+* 'tidydata.txt': The tidy data output in a text file that is space delimited.

    Also included is a folder containing the UCI HAR Dataset which can also be found in the link above.

 ## UCI HAR Dataset Folder
 The README.txt contains information on the subject experiment